martinhaefner/simppl/README.md

 ```

 Now, simppl will receive the echo request, unmarshall the argument and
-forward the request to the provided lambda function (of course, you may
+forward the request to the provided lambda function connected via the
+right shift operator.
+Instead of lambda functions, you may of course
+use any other method to bind to a std::function with an appropriate
+call interface, e.g. via using std::bind.

-also bind any other function via std::bind).
-But there is still
-no response yet.
+But there is still no response yet.
 Let's send a response back to the client:

 ```c++